ventojs/vento/docs/1-get-started/configuration.md

 {{ it.title }}
 ```

-The `dataVarname` option allows to change the name of this global object.
+The `dataVarname` option allows changing the name of this global object.

 ```js
 const env = vento({